 Once a member has asked for a steward, any attempt by management to continue asking questions before a steward gets there is typically outside of managerial rights.
-Unless the CBA clearly states under no obligation to tell a member about their right to have a steward present.
+Unless the CBA clearly states otherwise, the employer is under no obligation to tell a member about their right to have a steward present.
 Some CBAs require the employer to provide notice of a member's right to have a steward present at disciplinary meetings while other CBAs do not require this.